FAQ about loans in US dollars

-Why is the Riksbank entering into a swap agreement with the Federal Reserve?
+Why did the Riksbank enter into a swap agreement with the Federal Reserve?

-It is important that the Riksbank has this opportunity as the banks and their customers need US dollars for their activities.
-The Riksbank’s dollar loans will improve access to dollars for the banks and their customers in a situation where the markets are functioning poorly.
+It was important that the Riksbank had this opportunity as the banks and their customers need US dollars for their activities.
+The Riksbank’s dollar loans improved access to dollars for the banks and their customers in a situation where the markets were functioning poorly.